abhiruuu/Canva-UI-Clone/README.md

 # CanvaClone - Designer's Tool

-A pixel-perfect clone of Canva's User Interface built with vanilla HTML and CSS.
+A pixel-perfect responsive clone of Canva's User Interface built with vanilla HTML and CSS.

 ## Features